“The Virtue of Honesty: New Perspectives and Empirical Discoveries”

-The goal of the seminar is to engage with the latest work on the philosophy and the psychology of honesty so that participants can better advance future research on honesty themselves and also improve their teaching in the area.
+The goal of the seminar was to engage with the latest work on the philosophy and the psychology of honesty so that participants could better advance future research on honesty themselves and also improve their teaching in the area.

-An eight-day seminar will be held for 15 participants at Wake Forest University in the summer to 2023.
-The seminar will cover much of the latest work on the philosophy and psychology of honesty, and will engage with questions such as:
+An eight-day seminar was held for 17 participants at Wake Forest University in July of 2023.
+The seminar covered much of the latest work on the philosophy and psychology of honesty, and engaged with questions such as:

 - What is the definition and value of honesty in its moral and intellectual forms?
 What are the behavioral and motivational requirements for being honest or exceptionally so?